-Most merciful God, we confess that we have sinned against thee in thought, word, and deed, by what we have done, and by what we have left undone.
-We have not loved thee with our whole heart; we have not loved our neighbors as ourselves.
+Most merciful God, we confess that we have sinned against you in thought, word, and deed, by what we have done, and by what we have left undone.
+We have not loved you with our whole heart; we have not loved our neighbors as ourselves.
 We are truly sorry and we humbly repent.
-For the sake of thy Son Jesus Christ, have mercy on us and forgive us; that we may delight in thy will, and walk in thy ways, to the glory of thy Name.
+For the sake of our Savior Jesus Christ, have mercy on us and forgive us; that we may delight in your will, and walk in your ways, to the glory of your Name.
 Amen.

-The Celebrant Continues:
+The Celebrant continues: